fchagasbastos/qualityknow/README.md

 - Article_IR Know Quality_ChagasBastos-Kristensen_Coding_NorthSouth.xslx – Detail of countries’ coding as part of the South (1) or the North (0).
 - Article_IR Know Quality_ChagasBastos-Kristensen_Supplementary File_20240821.docx
 - Article_IR Know Quality_ChagasBastos-Kristensen_AnnotatedCode.R
 - Article_IR Know Quality_ChagasBastos-Kristensen_Functions.R — Analysis of the datasets.
-This generates the following tables and figurs: Figure A1, Table 1, Table 2, Table 3, Table 4, Table 5, Table A1, Table A2
+This generates the following tables and figures: Figure A1, Table 1, Table 2, Table 3, Table 4, Table 5, Table A1, Table A2

 All of the following analyses were carried out using the following session:
 R version 4.2.2 (2022-10-31)